Informational

 The change: The owner sets deposits on all services over EUR 40 (about 70 percent of bookings).
 Flat EUR 10 for cuts, 25 percent for colour services.
 Basic cuts under EUR 40 remain deposit-free.
 SMS reminders are added at 48 hours and morning-of.
 No-show tracking is enabled with a three-strike blocking rule.

 After three months: No-show rate drops to 8 percent.
 The clients who left were responsible for most of the no-shows.
 Revenue per week increases by approximately EUR 770 from filled slots.
-The deposit income itself is minimal — almost all clients show up, so deposits are applied to the final bill.
-The real gain is the recovered appointment time.
+The real gain is not the forfeited deposits - it is the recovered appointment time that would otherwise have sat empty.

 1. Applying the same deposit to every service.
 A EUR 50 deposit on a EUR 30 haircut will lose clients.
 A EUR 10 deposit on a EUR 300 treatment is too low to matter.
 Match the deposit to the service value.